pureartisan/prisma-prefixed-ids/README.md

 import { extendPrismaClient } from 'prisma-prefixed-ids';

 type ModelName = Prisma.ModelName;
-// NOTE: is your Prisma.ModelName is not available in your setup,
+// NOTE: if your Prisma.ModelName is not available in your setup,
 // simply use the following instead:
 // type ModelName = string;